WittyAgnomen/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

+### Project Overview

+(This section is modified from project overview page)

+Disaster data from Figure Eight is used to build a model for an API that classifies disaster messages.

+The data set contains real messages that were sent during disaster events.

+A machine learning pipeline categorizes these events so that you can send the messages to an appropriate disaster relief agency.

+The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displays visualizations of the data.

+### Project Components

+(This section is modified from project overview page)

+There are three components for this project.

+1. ETL Pipeline (data/process_data.py)

+- Loads the messages and categories datasets
+- Merges the two datasets
+- Cleans the data
+- Stores it in a SQLite database

+2. ML Pipeline (models/train_classifier.py)

+- Loads data from the SQLite database
+- Splits the dataset into training and test sets
+- Builds a text processing and machine learning pipeline
+- Trains and tunes a model using GridSearchCV
+- Outputs results on the test set
+- Exports the final model as a pickle file

+3. Flask Web App (app/run.py)

+- provides visualizations using Plotly in the web app

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.